 At just 22, Will Williams from London is the youngest of this year’s crop of budding designers.
 His garden, called At One, aims to show how we can live alongside wildlife practically and comfortably.
 Will wants to demonstrate how his “classic contemporary space” can be as appealing to bees, butterflies and wildlife as it is to humans.
 Will, who is creating “modern, bespoke insect hotels” for the garden, says: “I feel that gardening is a great way to disconnect from everyday life.
 I can see why it could help with mental health and wellbeing.”

-Twenty-six-year-old Max Harriman from London is on a mission to create a space to “escape the stresses associated with urban living” with his Calm in Chaos garden.
+Max Harriman, 26, from London is on a mission to create a space to “escape the stresses associated with urban living” with his Calm in Chaos garden.
 Planting will reflect the style of a naturalistic woodland with coppiced hazel, hornbeam hedging and shade-loving plants adding to the sense of tranquillity.
 Max says: “Modern life, particularly in urban environments, is increasingly deprived of green space.
 The connection between horticulture or being in a green space and improvements to mental wellbeing has long been documented in scientific literature.
 Gardening reconnects us to nature, keeps us active and takes us outside.”